Thefolle/ThesisFragility/LocatorAnalysis.md

 Data collected don't take into account the number of modified locators out of the number of total locators, that is the number of non-modified and modified locators of the same nature.
 They instead concentrate on the probability that, given a locator, it gets modified.
 In other words, the collected data are absolute measures rather than relative.
 Therefore, the interpretation of the collected data must be careful and possibly it should be compared with findings from other sources; this is where recommendations from the wild come into play.
 [Put this observation in the validity threats].

 Having at hand the rolled up data in the spreadsheet regarding locators, they have been sorted by decreasing number of modifications.
-XPath locators reveal their strong fragility given that 356 of the 1300 total modifications (27%) belong to this category alone, whereas their occurrence w.r.t. the locator-based modifications is 85%.

 The locators beside XPath-based ones don't show relevant absolute frequencies.
 This means that either they are used rarely or that they are robust.
 As previously discussed, this ambiguity is solved through recommendation gathering which is described later on in the study.

 As shown by statistical data, testers typically do not perform changes to asserts on xpaths, css, links, ids or names.
 It is common knowledge that selenium permits to retrieve attribute values given a node.